MachadoLhes/restQL-clojure/README.md

 ## Getting Started

 ### Installation
-The best way to get started is to add the RestQL dependency to your project file.
+The best way to get started is to add the restQL dependency to your project file.

-Just add the following dependency to your maven project to download RestQL from maven central:
+Just add the following dependency to your maven project to download restQL from maven central:

 ```xml
 <dependency>